Data Quality Metric Library

 |

-The proportion of carriageway sections with a latest traffic estimate record less than 1 year old at the end of the reported financial year where the ONRC category is High Volume, National, Regional or Arterial.
+The proportion of carriageway sections with a latest traffic estimate record less than one year old at the end of the reported financial year where the ONRC category is High Volume, National, Regional or Arterial.

 Paired with: ESTIM2b, ESTIM2c